Home » Technical Analysis

 • an upper band that indicates if the instrument has become overbought;

-• a lower band that indicates if the instrument has become oversold;
+• a lower band that signifies if the instrument has become oversold;

-• a middle band, which is usually the instrument’s 20-period Simple Moving Average.
+• a middle band that is usually the instrument’s 20-period Simple Moving Average.

 When the price nears the upper band, the trading instrument becomes overbought, as it is priced relatively high compared to its recent average.
 A bearish signal is generated, while the price is expected to return to the moving average.
 As a result, traders will usually exit their long positions and place short trades.